pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 An event-handler route is an API that will map to a [Lambda function](https://aws.amazon.com/lambda/).
 You specify the path, HTTP method, and the Lambda function to invoke when the API is called.
 Pulumi offers multiple ways of defining the Lambda function and it provisions the appropriate permissions so that API Gateway can communicate with it.

-This example creates an Amazon API Gateway endpoint with a single API, listening at `/` for `GET` requests, which returns a `200 OK` for each call.
-The path can be parameterized to match specific patterns:
+This example creates an Amazon API Gateway REST API with a single API endpoint, listening at `/` for `GET` requests, which returns a `200 OK` for each call.

-- A literal pattern e.g. `/pets` will only match `/pets`
-- A parameterized pattern e.g. `/pets/{petId}` will match child routes such as `/pet/6sxz2j`
-- A wildcard pattern specified with `{proxy+}` e.g. `/parent/{proxy+}` will mach all decendant paths such as `/parent/child/grandchild`

 {{< example-program path="awsx-apigateway-lambda" >}}

+Route paths can also be parameterized to allow for matching specific patterns:

+- A literal pattern like `/pets` will only match `/pets`
+- A parameterized pattern like `/pets/{petId}` will match child routes such as `/pet/123`
+- A wildcard pattern specified with `{proxy+}` like `/pets/{proxy+}` will match all descendant paths such as `/pets/tagged/cuddly`

 Running `pulumi up` provisions the API Gateway and its routes and returns the URL: